-DC: United We Stand is a Play By Post game based on The DC Universe set (mostly) after the events of the DC Comics maxi-series "52", in one of the many alternate universes created by that event.
-As such, it has a few key differences (and some not-so key ones)!
+DC: United We Stand was a Play-by-Post game based on The DC Universe set (mostly) after the events of the DC Comics maxi-series "52", in one of the many alternate universes created by that event.
+As such, it had a few key differences (and some not-so key ones)!

 DC: United We Stand includes examples of: